Inferring three-nucleon couplings from multi-messenger neutron-star observations

 The prior on the component masses is taken to be uniform in the 1--2 $M_\odot$ range.
-We do not perform a parameter estimation for GW170817 starting from the GW strain data, as sampling over the LEC parameters would dramatically increase the computational cost of such an analysis, and instead take the likelihood $\mathcal{L}(d_\textrm{GW170817}|m_1,m_2,\tilde{\Lambda})$ to be proportional to the posterior computed in Abbott \emph{et al.}\autocite{LIGOScientific:2018hze}.
-At each iteration of the MCMC sampler, the factor $\Theta(M_\textrm{TOV}(\theta)-2M_\odot)$ is evaluated by the neural network classifier and the dependence of the binary tidal deformability $\tilde{\Lambda}$ on $\theta$ in the above equation is determined by the emulator of the TOV equations.
+We do not perform a parameter estimation for GW170817 starting from the GW strain data, as sampling over the LEC parameters would dramatically increase the computational cost of such an analysis, and instead take the likelihood $\mathcal{L}(d_\textrm{GW170817}|m_1,m_2,\tilde{\Lambda})$---where $\tilde{\Lambda}$ is the binary tidal deformability---to be proportional to the posterior computed in Abbott et al.\autocite{LIGOScientific:2018hze}.
+We use a Gaussian kernel density estimator (KDE) to construct the probability density function from the samples calculated in Abbott et al.\autocite{LIGOScientific:2018hze}.
+The use of a KDE might introduce uncertainties as the probability density function is not always reconstructed accurately by this method.
+However, we did not see any significant change in our results when the bandwidth of the KDE was varied to within 30\%.
+This is consistent with the general findings in the literature that KDE-induced uncertainties are sub-dominant for events that are only moderately informative, such as GW170817~\autocite{Kashyap:2025cpd,LandryEssick2020}.
+At each iteration of the MCMC sampler, the factor $\Theta(M_\textrm{TOV}(\params)-2M_\odot)$ is evaluated by the neural network classifier and the dependence of the binary tidal deformability $\tilde{\Lambda}$ on $\params$ in the above equation is determined by the emulator of the TOV equations.

-To account for the NICER observations, the samples obtained from the MCMC sampling above are given a weight proportional to $\prod_i \mathcal{L}(d_i|\theta)$, where $i$ indexes the pulsar.
+To account for the NICER observations, the samples obtained from the MCMC sampling above are given a weight proportional to $\prod_i \mathcal{L}(d_i|\params)$, where $i$ indexes the pulsar.
 The individual NICER likelihoods are given as